Microflow/Low-Grid/00-LEGAL-PERFECT-A-LIEN.md

 Hi, are you able to help me perfect a lien that will be served in Taipei, Taiwan?

+#### Details

+A "friend" owed me a small amount of money.
+100USD.
+I asked him to pay me.
+He started sending death threats.
+I have them all recorded clearly in gmail.
+I'd like to put a lien on his property or car for damages.
+Is this possible?
+Can provide more info if you'd like.
+Thanks.

 ### RomaineDonnet FVR